SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

 2. Give the `/usr/local/etc/haproxy/haproxy.cfg` generated in the `ha` container after each steps

-3. Give the output of `ls /nodes` from inside the `ha` container.
+3. Give the list of files from `/nodes` folder inside the `ha` container.

 4. Give the configuration file after you stopped one container and the list of nodes present in the `/nodes` folder.

 5. Propose a different approach to manage the list of backend nodes.
 You do not need to implement it.
+You can also propose your own tools or the ones you discovered online.
+In that case, do not forget to cite your references.

 ## Task 6: Make everything working like a charm